President José Raúl Mulino

 Reducing fiscal deficit

 Mulino’s stated goals of managing the public debt and reducing the country’s fiscal deficit are being carried out by Minister of Economy and Finance Felipe Chapman.
 Panama’s debt is over $50 billion, which roughly represents 64 percent of the country's GDP.
-About $23 billion of that was added during the four years of the previous government.
+About $23 billion of that was added during the five years of the previous government.

 On October 4, Chapman presented the government’s 2025 budget to the Cabinet.
 On October 7, he presented the budget to the National Assembly.
 The $26 billion budget for 2025 would represent a 15 percent cut from the prior year’s budget.

 “It is the first time that a budget lower than that of the previous year is going to be presented,” Chapman said in a press conference.
-Areas such as education, health, and infrastructure investments would have budget increases, while ministries, starting with his own, will have cuts.
+Areas such as education, health, and infrastructure investments would have budget increases, while many ministries, starting with his own, will have cuts.

 Related